We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to Nepal?

 Ideally you’ll want to book your flights to Nepal as early as you can as the price of flight tickets increase drastically as the peak seasons draw closer.
 You’ll also need to take into consideration any festivals or events as these will also drive up the cost of your flight tickets making cheap flights to Nepal harder to come by.
 The weather during the off season means that whilst you can find the cheapest flights to Nepal, you’ll also find it either unbearably hot or locked in snow.
 Being flexible with your travel dates will help you find the cheapest flight tickets.
 If your flights to Nepal have a connection in Delhi then you’ll want to try and sit on the left hand side of the plane from there onwards for amazing views of the Himalayas.

 Which day is cheapest to fly to Nepal?

 The cheapest day to fly to Nepal is usually Tuesday.
 At the moment, Saturday is the most expensive.

 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Nepal trip.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Nepal trip.
 A flight in the morning will more often than not be of higher cost.

 How long is the flight to Nepal?